 The key things are, “be aware of them before entering into a contract” and ensure your business margins can handle the fees and potential cash flow impact of the reserves.

-Your next step is to apply for a high risk merchant account today.
+Your next step is to apply for a high-risk merchant account today.
 Click here for our online application form.
-Or call us on 1-800-419-1772 to speak to one of our payment system experts.
+Or call us on 1-800-419-1772 to speak to one of our payment processing professionals.